trevorkirpaul/TKcomputers/README.md

 So far I've been implementing 'admin' features to handle adding parts to the database.
 I have also been trying to make it a legit process, so I'm including light verification on forms and tracking state with redux.
 Redux form makes forms easier in general, although I need to work with it more.
 I'm dynamically generating form fields and it's making validation tricky.
 It also took some work to get it working with Material-UI correctly.

 A big concern right now is making sure the app is organized correctly so I can make the dev process as simple as possible.
 I don't mean file structure but how the app logic flows.
 I'll have 'secure' pages for admins but I need to focus on how I'll implenent the customer facing side.
 I still have a lot of work to do!

+### Dec 20th, 2017

+Redux-form has helped out tremendously not only with making form creation and management easier but helping me move more towards thinking 'declaratively'.
+I'm becoming more comfortable with trying to create components that take use props to render content.
+Creating dyanmic forms in this project was the main inspiring point.

+I also focused on running multiple dispatches in action creators so I could render loading states.

+One feature that I've enjoyed creating (so far) is the multi-component/page form wizard for creating computers/packages to sell to the customer.
+It's basically just creating an object with the object IDs of the components going in and it wasn't too challenging to get working.
+Again, using material-ui and redux-form help a lot but that fact that I got the logic set up quickly made me feel great about my progress so far.

+The admin features needed for handeling db actions are now set up and I can start building the customer facing portion of the site.
+My goal was to at least re-use some of the code from the admin side, like the pre-built form.
+I can definitely use that for a customer feature of 'create your own pc' to buy.

+I'm painting in broad strokes from now on and I'll reafactor once a mvp is achieved.